 - Constitutional law

 Popular Career Options

 Graduates of a criminal justice associate's degree program are prepared for entry-level work in law enforcement, corrections or security.
 Individuals may find work in court houses, sheriff's departments, police forces and prisons.
 Possible job titles include:

 - Security guard

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics, police and detectives were projected to see a 4% increase in employment opportunities from 2014-2024, which is slower than average.
-The median annual wages for police and sheriff's patrol officers were $58,320 in May 2015.
+According to the U.S. Bureau of Labor Statistics, police and detectives were projected to see a 5% increase in employment opportunities from 2018-2028, which is as fast as the average.
+The median annual wages for police and sheriff's patrol officers were $61,380 in May 2018.

 Continuing Education Information